TerribleDev/HardHat/Readme.md

 <img src="Hat.png" width="350px"/>

-HardHat adds various headers to help protect your site from vulnerablities.
+HardHat is a set of .net core middleware that adds various headers to help protect your site from vulnerablities.
+Inspired by [helmetJS](https://helmetjs.github.io).
+Currently in beta, Content Security Policy, Unit tests, documentation due before 1.0.0.
+Netherless this should work fine.

 In short this allows: